NETWORK SUMMER SEMINARS

 Will I have computer access?
 While it is recommended that you bring a laptop to use during your stay, you will have guest-access to computers at Bobst Library.

 If I do bring a laptop, will I have internet access?
 Internet guest-access is available in your room.
 Additionally, guest-access is available at Bobst Library, the Kimmel Center, and other NYU locations.

-Will I have access to a hard-copy version of the readings available on the seminar NYU Wiki site?
+Will I have access to a hard-copy version of the readings available on the electronic seminar pages?
 The Network sends out copies of any books for your seminar to your institutional liaison officer for pick up.
-We recommend that all participants print and bring all articles available on the seminar NYU wiki site.
+We recommend that all participants print and bring all articles available on the seminar web page.

 If I need to receive mail or a fax, what address can I use?
 Faxes for participants may be sent to the Faculty Resource Network at (212) 995-4101, and may be collected during regular business hours.
 Please keep in mind that Network staff will have limited contact with the office during Network Summer Peak week.